Ken "Snakehips" Johnson: Career

 Johnson's experiences in Harlem motivated him to start his own swing band.
 According to Wilmer, British dance bands of the time "were technically proficient but generally lacked the ability then to 'swing' like African Americans".
 Johnson saw his music in "the context of black internationalism and Pan-Africanism that shaped London in the 1930s".
-Wanting to model himself on the entertainer-bandleader model, such as the American Cab Calloway—an elegant figure who led his swing orchestra in tails—Johnson began to build an all-black band.
+Wanting to model himself on the entertainer and band-leader model, such as the American Cab Calloway—an elegant figure who led his swing orchestra in tails—Johnson began to build an all-black band.
 In 1936 he teamed up with the Jamaican trumpeter Leslie Thompson to form an all-black jazz band, the Aristocrats (or Emperors) of Jazz, sometimes the "Jamaican Emperors", who made their debut that April.

 Thompson was the musical leader of the band.
 Wanting to achieve the same sounds as the American big bands, he said "I made them rehearse to get that lift that Jimmie Lunceford and [Duke] Ellington were getting on their records"; he described Johnson as "a stick wagger—he was no musician".
 While Johnson left the musical practice for Thompson to direct, he rehearsed his showmanship and dance moves.
 On saxophone the band included three Jamaicans (Bertie King, Louis Stephenson and Joe Appleton) and Robert Mumford-Taylor, who was of Sierra Leonean descent.
 Thompson was joined on trumpet by the Trinidadian Wally Bowen, the Jamaican Leslie "Jiver" Hutchinson and Arthur Dibbin, who was born in South Wales of West African descent.
 On double bass they employed either the South African Bruce Vanderpoye or Abe "Pops" Clare from the Caribbean.
 Yorke de Souza, a Jamaican, was the pianist; Joe Deniz, who was born in South Wales of a father from the Cape Verde Islands, was the guitarist.
 As Thompson could not find suitable black trombonists, he employed Reg Amore and Freddie Greenslade, both of whom were white but would wear blackface to ensure the band were seen as an all-black ensemble.